 National UCU has a section of its website dedicated to information about the Covid-19 crisis.
-This includes advice for members about coronavirus and their rights at work, protecting precarious workers on fixed-term and insecure contracts, advice for international staff on issues like visas, and guidance and best practice on safely working from home and teaching online.
+This includes advice for members about coronavirus and your rights at work, protecting precarious workers on fixed-term and insecure contracts, advice for international staff on issues like visas, and guidance and best practice on safely working from home and teaching online.

 Lockdown 1: Kingston UCU wrote to university senior management from March 15 2020 asking for staff to be enabled to work from home as much as possible.
 From March 17, face-to-face teaching was suspended, after which we requested an emergency JNCC meeting between management, HR and the recognised trade unions, to discuss ongoing concerns about the working conditions and health and safety of all staff, students and the community.
 All university buildings were closed until further notice from March 24, when a JNCC meeting took place at which we raised a number of issues including around Health & Safety at work.

-Kingston UCU will continue to inform members about our regular discussions with senior leadership and the university Health & Safety Committee – see News for the latest reports back from our Health & Safety Rep. Do get in touch with any issues you would like to raise.
+Kingston UCU will continue to inform members about our regular discussions with senior leadership and the university Health & Safety Committee – see News for the latest reports back on Health & Safety.
+Do get in touch with any issues you would like to raise.

 Working From Home

 Kingston UCU recommends members working from home carry out a workstation self-assessment as a matter of urgency.

 Your employer has a legal obligation to abide by Health & Safety guidelines while you are working from home.
 If you feel that you are at risk or have concerns about your working environment you should raise these with your line manager.
-Please feel free to also alert Kingston UCU branch officers.
+Please feel free to also alert your branch: Contact Us